-The Manager or its delegates from time to time may, but shall have no obligation to, establish procedures with respect to redemption of Shares in lot sizes smaller than the Redemption Basket and permitting the redemption distribution to be delivered in a manner other than that specified "Description of Creation and Redemption of
+The Manager or its delegates from time to time may, but shall have no obligation to, establish procedures with respect to redemption of Shares in lot sizes smaller than the Redemption Basket and permitting the redemption distribution to be delivered in a manner other than that specified in "-Redemption Procedures" above.

-Shares-Redemption Procedures."
 Without limitation to the foregoing, the Manager, acting in its sole discretion, may effect compulsory redemptions of Shares from time to time.